-It is also possible for students to spend a term abroad in universities across the European Union and sometimes beyond.
+If you are taking single honours politics or a joint politics degree you can also incorporate an additional year abroad into your degree.
 Sussex has established links with universities in a number of member states of the EU and in many cases there are good Politics departments where you would be able to follow modules relevant to your degree.
-If your command of the relevant language is good enough you can enrol for modules within a partner university.
-However, even if you have only English, there are a number of universities that have an English-language syllabus.
-The Free University of Amsterdam is one such example - and a number of Sussex students have taken modules there - but there are other possibilities, mainly in northern Europe.
+You can choose from a variety of universities in Europe, North and South America, Asia and Australia.
+All of our Asian and some of our European partners have an Englishlanguage syllabus.
+The Free University of Amsterdam is one such example - and a number of Sussex students have taken modules there - but there are other possibilities, mainly in Northern and Eastern Europe.
 For information on these schemes, contact the International Study Abroad Office.
+However, if your command of the native language is strong enough, there are opportunities to study in that language with many of our partners in Europe and South America.